Feyerabend/ABC80/abc802/CPM.md

 Even though PC-DOS / MS-DOS was built on a 'clone' of CP/M, it evolved and laid the foundation for a large developer market.

-*TThis shift fostered a competitive software market for PCs, which established a standard in both hardware and software.
+*This shift fostered a competitive software market for PCs, which established a standard in both hardware and software.
 Previously, proprietary computer brands with unique solutions had competed for dominance.
 While de facto standards provided some cohesion, their impact was limited.*